ltebean/Live/README.md

 broadcaster -> rtmp -> media server -> rtmp or hls -> audience
 ```

-That is, the boadcaster push the live stream using the RTMP protocal to a media server, the audience pull the stream from the server using RTMP or HLS protocal
+That is, the boadcaster push the live stream using the RTMP protocal to a media server, the audience pull the stream from the server using RTMP or HLS protocal.

 Some explaination for RTMP and HLS
 * RTMP: RTMP is used to stream audio, video or data and is originally a proprietary protocol introduced by Macromedia (owned by Adobe).
 The protocol is TCP-based and offers therefore persistent connections.
 In short, RTMP encapsulates MP3/AAC audio and MP4/FLV video multimedia streams.